 Sometimes visuals and soundscapes come together in perfect harmony to make an experience that excites every single part of you.
-That's exactly what happened to us when we first saw the video for Fearless, the latest tune from the absolute beauty that is Kayslee Collins.
+That's exactly what happened to us when we first saw the video for Fearless, the latest tune from the killer human that is Kayslee Collins.

 Well known for her modelling work, Kayslee is also a bloody good popstar.
 Fearless is a stunning slab of pop gold that had us reaching for the repeat button after the first thirty seconds.
 It's that good.
 We popped the babe a few questions and she gave us some rather interesting insights...